Safe ministryat maitland evangelical church

 MEC aims to be a place where children and vulnerable people are respected, protected, and built up.

 Those who serve within our various ministry programs, both on Sunday & during the week (including SRE), are all trained and work under guidelines that ensure a safe environment for those in their care.
-This means they hold a current WWCC and have completed our Safe Ministry training.
-Training is refreshed every year online.
+This means they hold a current WWCC (if serving with children) and have completed our Safe Ministry training.
+Training is refreshed every two years online.

 We believe that churches need to take responsibility for how people (especially kids) are treated.

-If you’ve been invited to be part of our kids’ ministry team, there are a couple of things we require you to do:
+If you’ve been invited to be part of our kids’ ministry team or serve in other ways at MEC, there are a couple of things we require you to do:

 1. Apply for a NSW WWCC